Motor-Ai/object-position-estimation-from-uav-video-/README.md

 #### Video2frame.py

-It basically extract frames from a video.
+It basically extract and save frames from a video.

-Some basic Git commands are:
+The function requires two arguments.

 ```
-git status
-git add
-git commit
+video_to_frames(input_loc,output_location)
 ```